-On these days, I use a powerful ‘quick fix’ meditation technique that re-sets the brain as quickly as filling a blown fuse.
-It is based on a Kundalini yoga technique of combining a mantra (repetition of a word or phrase), a mudra (hand position) and specific breathing.
+On these days, I use a powerful ‘quick fix’ meditation technique that re-sets my brain as quickly as fixing a blown fuse.
+It is based on a Kundalini Yoga technique of combining a mantra (repetition of a word or phrase), a mudra (hand position) and breathing in rhythm.

-When I’m caught in the whirlwind of activity on a break-neck speed day, I use it as often as I can.
-I only need about 60 seconds to feel its benefits and ward off anxiety.
+When I’m caught in the whirlwind of activity on a break-neck speed day, I only need about 60 seconds to feel its benefits.

 How to do it: